5swim/solidity-contracts/README.md

 # solidity_contracts

-Useful solidity contracts... feel free to use and modify and play.
+A few useful solidity contracts... feel free to use and modify and play.
+(Send a little credit my way if you get the chance.)